ninguid-owl/invocat-lua/README.md

       [6] firebomb!

 You get (random) results from lists with references, which are just the list names in parentheses.
-The next line just picks something from the 'something' list that we defined above and adds a period to the end.
+For example, the next line just picks something from the 'something' list that we defined above and adds a period to the end.
 Notice that its definition refers to other lists.
 If you refer to a list that's not defined, you get the empty string.